 Our future income, cash flows, and estimated fair values of our financial instruments depend in part upon prevailing market interest rates.
 Market risk is the exposure to loss resulting from changes in interest rates, foreign currency, exchange rates, commodity prices, and equity prices.
-As of March 31, 2024, our potential for exposure to market risk includes interest rate fluctuations in connection with borrowings under our \$600 Million Unsecured 2022 Line of Credit, \$120 million of the \$200 Million 2024 Unsecured Term Loan, and the \$25 million remaining balance on our \$215 Million Unsecured 2023 Term Loan.
+As of June 30, 2024, our potential for exposure to market risk includes interest rate fluctuations in connection with \$120 million of the \$200 Million 2024 Unsecured Term Loan.
 As a result, the primary market risk to which we believe we are exposed is interest rate risk.
 Many factors, including governmental monetary and tax policies, domestic and international economic and political considerations, and other factors that are beyond our control contribute to interest rate risk, including changes in the method pursuant to which SOFR rates are determined.

 Our interest rate risk management objectives are to limit the impact of interest rate changes on earnings and cash flow primarily through a low-to-moderate level of overall borrowings, as well as managing the variability in rate fluctuations on our outstanding debt.
-As such, all of our debt as of March 31, 2024, other than those variable rate facilities mentioned above, is currently based on fixed or effectively-fixed interest rates to hedge against volatility in the credit markets.
+As such, all of our debt as of June 30, 2024, other than the variable rate facility mentioned above, is currently based on fixed or effectively-fixed interest rates to hedge against volatility in the credit markets.
 We do not enter into derivative or interest rate transactions for speculative purposes, as such all of our debt and derivative instruments were entered into for purposes other than trading purposes.

-The estimated fair value of our debt was approximately \$2.0 billion as of both March 31, 2024 and December 31, 2023.
-Our interest rate swap agreements in place as of March 31, 2024 carried a notional amount totaling \$330 million with a weighted-average fixed interest rate of 3.64%, and our interest swap agreements as of December 31, 2023 carried a notional amount totaling \$250 million with a weighted-average fixed interest rate of 3.49%.
+The estimated fair value of our debt was approximately \$2.2 billion and \$2.0 billion as of June 30, 2024 and December 31, 2023, respectively.
+Our interest rate swap agreements in place as of June 30, 2024 carried a notional amount totaling \$330 million with a weighted-average fixed interest rate of 4.96%, and our interest swap agreements as of December 31, 2023 carried a notional amount totaling \$250 million with a weighted-average fixed interest rate of 4.79%.

-As of March 31, 2024, our total outstanding debt subject to fixed, or effectively fixed, interest rates totaling approximately \$1.7 billion has an average effective interest rate of approximately 5.66% per annum with expirations ranging from 2025 to 2032.
+As of June 30, 2024, our total outstanding debt subject to fixed, or effectively fixed, interest rates totaling approximately \$2.1 billion has an average effective interest rate of approximately 6.04% per annum with expirations ranging from 2025 to 2032.
 A change in the market interest rate impacts the net financial instrument position of our fixed-rate debt portfolio but has no impact on interest incurred or cash flows for that portfolio.

-As of March 31, 2024, our total outstanding debt subject to variable interest rates totaling approximately \$361 million has an average effective interest rate of approximately 6.55% per annum with expirations ranging from 2025 to 2027.
-As of March 31, 2024, we had \$216 million outstanding on our \$600 Million Unsecured 2022 Line of Credit currently has a stated rate of Adjusted SOFR plus 1.04% per annum (based on our current corporate credit rating), resulting in a total interest rate of 6.45%.
-The current stated interest rate spread on \$120 million of the \$200 Million Unsecured 2024 Term Loan that is not effectively fixed through interest rate swaps through January 2026 is Adjusted SOFR plus 1.30% per annum (based on our current corporate credit rating), which, as of March 31, 2024, results in a total interest rate of 6.71%.
-The current stated interest rate on the remaining \$25 million of the \$215 Million Unsecured 2023 Term Loan has a stated rate of Adjusted SOFR plus 1.30% per annum (based on our current corporate credit rating), resulting in a total interest rate of 6.71%.
+As of June 30, 2024 our \$600 Million Unsecured 2022 Line of Credit had no amounts outstanding.
+As such, our only outstanding debt subject to a variable interest rate is \$120 million of the \$200 Million Unsecured 2024 Term Loan, through the maturity of the interest rate swap agreements in January 2026.
+The current stated interest rate spread on the \$120 million is Adjusted SOFR plus 1.30% per annum (based on our current corporate credit rating), which, as of June 30, 2024, resulted in a total interest rate of 6.71%.
 To the extent that we borrow additional funds in the future under the \$600 Million Unsecured 2022 Line of Credit or potential future variable-rate debt facilities, we would have exposure to increases in interest rates, which would potentially increase our cost of debt.
-Additionally, a 1.0% increase in variable interest rates on our existing outstanding borrowings as of March 31, 2024 would increase interest expense approximately \$3.6 million on a per annum basis.
+Additionally, a 1.0% increase in variable interest rates on our existing outstanding borrowings as of June 30, 2024 would increase interest expense approximately \$1.2 million on a per annum basis.